Opening date: 2018

 S+S interior design and architecture studio faced a challenge to create a stylistically dynamic and modern design for a children’s café Cosmos located at the temple of Moscow Soviet trade and exhibition – VDNKH Cosmos pavilion.
 This tremendous building is a proper cultural heritage with marble floors and pompous groin vault ceilings, which is genuinely a great space for inspiration and creativity but can hardly fit a children’s place concept.

 To avoid a classical perception and realization of cosmic space theme, in their notable manner, S+S team applied some principles and patterns of a postmodern archaic Memphis Group’s style, smartly contrasting its vibrant colours and exotic elements such as flying art objects, with solid beliefs, rough shapes and massive architecture of a bygone era.
 With this notion, the past was carefully challenged, and the modern design found its niche among untouched curves of the elegant ceilings.

 Even though S+S team highly respect a given cultural heritage, heavy columns which were initially framing the space were covered with plasterboards to create an arc-shaped area with new rhythm and soul.

-The area was divided into two functional zones – food area and cafeteria to separate guests and allow café’s personnel to provide quick and attentive service.
+The area was divided into two functional zones – a food area and a cafeteria to separate guests and allow café’s personnel to provide quick and attentive service.

 And, of course, as a personal touch, some key elements were placed: MirrorSlav – giant friendly art object ready to capture your best selfie, catchy pattern inspired by Memphis Group style, colourful chairs and unusually shaped tables.